-MD250 WAYFINDING & INFORMATION DESIGN I
+MD250 WAYFINDING & INFORMATION DESIGN I Credits: 3 Schedule: 4 hours weekly [Lecture

 This class introduces the art and history of visual elements and environmental graphics used for orientation, wayfinding and identification of places.
 With both functional and symbolic purposes, wayfinding systems and environmental graphics are used to facilitate finding and navigating in all built environments.
 Students work independently and in teams to produce real-world projects based on solving wayfinding, and environmental graphic design challenges.